789it789/dotfiles/README.md

-# My Archlinux Configs
+# My Hyprland Desktop Configs

 This repository contains my Arch Linux Hyprland rice configuration as well as scripts to transform an arch system to a copy of mine.

-**Disclaimer** the package list currently assumes NVIDIA cards, since I've only been installing my setup on NVIDIA machines.
+**Disclaimer 1:** the package list currently assumes NVIDIA cards, since I've only been installing my setup on machines with NVIDIA gpu.

+**Disclaimer 2:** I do not intend to add a settings app.
+My settings widget summons TUI-styled windows to for specific settings.

 ![thumbnail](images/thumbnail.png)